jeremytammik/tbc/a/1977_cultureinfochanger.md

 ####<a name="4"></a> Journal Files AU Class

-Luiz Henrique also pointed ouit a very interesting AU class on journal files in the thread on [journal step by step](https://forums.autodesk.com/t5/revit-api-forum/journal-step-by-step/m-p/11625744):
+Luiz Henrique also pointed out an interesting AU class on journal files in the thread on [journal step by step](https://forums.autodesk.com/t5/revit-api-forum/journal-step-by-step/m-p/11625744):

 **Question:** Any idea how to run a journal file step by step to debug a problem running it?